eugenewebdevs/workshops/workshops-2022/docker/README.md

 - Have another dev pull run your application
 - Create an application in a container that accesses a database in a separate container

 This workshop will be done in command line.
-Docker does provide a GUI to make this resource reusabler in the future dockeer caommands will be used.
+Docker does provide a GUI , but to make this resource reusable in the future dockeer caommands will be used.

 Feel free to do the exercises at your own pace, but do each one as they are intended to build on each other.